PS Magazine: Characters

 Master Sergeant Half-Mast and Connie Rodd (now a civilian) as well as Privates Dope and Fosgnoff were brought by Eisner from Army Motors.
 Dope and Fosgnoff served as cautionary tales while Half-Mast provided direct technical guidance.
 Following Army complaints about screw-ups Dope and Fosgnoff, both characters were permanently removed in 1955.
-As other combat support and combat service support elements joined the magazine, new characters were added to represent branch-specific issues: Bull Dozer for the engineers in 1954, Percy the Skunk for the Chemical Corps in 1960, Windy Windsock (and later Benjamin "Rotor" Blade) for aviation in 1962, and Macon Sparks for the signal corps in 1977.
+As other combat support and combat service support elements joined the magazine, new characters were added to represent branch-specific issues: Master Sgt.
+Bull Dozer for the Engineers in 1954, Percy the Skunk for the Chemical Corps in 1960, Sgt.
+First Class Windy Windsock (and later Benjamin "Rotor" Blade) for Aviation in 1962, and Sgt.
+First Class Macon Sparks for the Signal Corps in 1977.
 To better serve a diversifying demographic in the military audience, in 1970 an African-American civilian woman, Bonnie, was added.
-A Hispanic quartermaster sergeant, Pablo Hablo, was introduced in 1993 but was removed only five years later after being perceived as a racial stereotype.
-In 2001, On-Line Warrior was added to the PS line-up to communicate information about online resources.
+A Hispanic Quartermaster sergeant, Sgt.
+First Class Pablo Hablo, was introduced in 1993 but was removed only five years later after being perceived as a racial stereotype.
+In 2001, Online Warrior was added to the PS line-up to communicate information about online resources.
+Online Warrior retired in 2010 and replaced by Cloe, who addressed issues related to communications and electronics more broadly.

-From the 1950s to the 1970s, Connie and Bonnie were played up as "cheesecake" targeted at the mostly male GIs to help interest them in using PS.
-Following an increased presence of females in the Army and at the urging of Congresswoman Bella Abzug as well as Senators William Proxmire and Orrin Hatch, the magazine updated Connie and Bonnie in March 1980 to a more modest and professional form.
+From the 1950s to the 1970s, Connie and Bonnie were played up as two-dimensional pin-up models or "cheesecake", to entice mostly male GIs to read PS.
+Following an increased presence of women in the Army and at the urging of Congresswoman Bella Abzug, as well as Senators William Proxmire and Orrin Hatch, the magazine updated Connie and Bonnie in March 1980 to a more modest and professional form.

 Sherry Steward has opined that the anthropomorphism of military equipment in the magazine helps the military audience "build serious relationships with technology... personified equipment often reflects emotions of anger, sadness, fear, and happiness to appeal to the reader's sense of responsibility."
 Through facial expressions, body language and dialogue, the anthropomorphized equipment reacts soldiers' activity, establishing empathy among those charged with maintenance of the Army's equipment.